nirajnk952/Solid_principles/README.md

 Dependency inversion principle (DIP)

-> classes shouldnt depend on interfaces rather than concrete class
+> classes should depend on interfaces rather than concrete class.
 >  Depend upon abstractions, NOT concretions.